jvandonsel/radio/README.md

 and the radio tries to "lock onto" nearby stations.
 It's still not quite the same experience as with an actual analog radio, though, and I can see this being a never ending source of tweaks.
 The
 ADC output of the tuning knob turned out to be a bit noisy, too, so I added some filtering to smooth it out.

-This radio uses [mplayer](http://www.mplayerhq.hu) to play the actual radio streams.
-To speed up transitions betwen stations and between stations and static, two mplayer processes are started and kept running forever, one for radio and one to play a wav file contaiing radio static.
-I start mplayer in slave mode, meaning commands to change the URL and to pause and resume the player are injected into stdin.
+This radio uses [VLCD](https://wiki.videolan.org/Documentation:User_Guide/) to play the actual radio streams.
+To speed up transitions betwen stations and between stations and static, two VLC processes are started and kept running forever, one for radio and one to play a wav file contaiing radio static.
+Commands to change the URL and to pause and resume the player are injected into stdin.